Updated August 2023

 My establishment is in a residential district, special district, or historic district where sidewalk cafes are not typically allowed, can I still apply?

 Yes, you can apply.
-See terms and conditions in the Open Restaurant application for further details.
+Visit the Open Restaurants webpage for more information.

 Can I apply if I’m on an Open Street?

 Yes, establishments that are currently on an Open Streets may apply for sidewalk and/or roadway seating.
 To view all Open Street locations visit nyc.gov/openstreets

 Is there a fee to apply to Open Restaurants?

 The City does not charge any fees to apply to the program at this time.